Separating fantasy from reality is key to keeping holiday greenery fresh.

 The kind with huge Christmas trees bedecked with candles.
 The kind with fresh Christmas wreaths and mistletoe and kissing balls and...

-What we forget is that these idealized Christmas holiday decorations occurred long ago - before central heat.
-In modern times (when we don't have to wear gloves indoors), the holiday decorations must undergo a little change.
+What we forget is that these idealized Christmases occurred long ago - before central heat.
+In modern times (when we don't have to wear gloves indoors), the holiday fantasy must undergo a little reality check.

 We can still deck our

-halls - we just need to know how to maintain them.
+halls - we just need to know how to maintain them safely.

 For indoor holiday decorations, choose pine, fir, and cedar.